More about Plum Creek in Montana

 A Community Partner

 The Plum Creek Foundation provides financial support to Montana organizations to help to meet basic needs and improve quality of life in the communities in which we do business.
 The Foundation supports a range of non-profit and community groups that are making a difference to people in Montana.
-In 2013, Plum Creek gave more than $356,000 in financial support to community organizations and to scholarship recipients.
+In 2014, Plum Creek gave $205,000 in financial support to community organizations and $15,000 to scholarship recipients.

 Grants are accepted and awarded on a quarterly basis.